-Below are my notes for visiting St Lucia.
-These travel tips, such as the best time to visit St Lucia are obtained from a variety of sources including some of the following: my first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about St Lucia, I jot it down here.
-Hope this comes in handy.
+Visiting St Lucia?
+You have found my personal notes and travel tips, such as the best time to visit St Lucia and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.

 Overall I found St Lucia to be an okay Caribbean destination.
 It isn’t my first choice for a Caribbean island.
 It was safe with decent food and okay beaches.
 If you like exploring the rainforest and hiking, it makes for a better destination.